nfrostdev/epsilon-system-rainmeter-skin/README.md

 * [CoreTemp](https://www.alcpu.com/CoreTemp/) must be running.
 * [SpeedFan](http://www.almico.com/speedfan.php) must be running.

-SpeedFan and unfortunately gives inaccurate readings for some CPU temperatures, if not all, otherwise it would be the only requirement.
+SpeedFan unfortunately gives inaccurate readings for some CPU temperatures, if not all, otherwise it would be the only requirement.

 ## Installation with Git
 1. Navigate to your RainMeter Skins folder in a terminal.
 (Usually C:\Users\YOUR_USERNAME\Documents\Rainmeter\Skins)